commtech/fscc-windows/README.md

 ##### Reading Register Values
 There are multiple ways of reading the card's registers varying from using the Windows API to an FSCC specific API.
-Here are a few ways of doing this.
+Following are a few methods of doing this.

 Use the `FSCC_GET_REGISTERS` ioctl to get the values of any registers you need to read from within code.
 This ioctl can be found within